PANA Steering Committee

 Fourth scenario: If it is an urgent decision the option with 60% or more votes is selected for a predetermined period with a date for assessment established.

-Facilitators: A chair and co-chair are elected from the general membership to do the following:
+Facilitators: A chair and co-chair are elected from the general membership to facilitate monthly meetings and lead the steering committee.

-Member: Members attend monthly meetings, attend strategy prep meetings, and attend legislative meetings, and turnout for important public meetings to help advance campaign goals.
+Member: Members attend monthly meetings, attend strategy prep meetings, and attend legislative meetings, and turnout for important public meetings and actions to help advance campaign goals.

 What is the role of PANA Staff?